CLEANSER

-Cleansers do more than wash away the day — they signal the start of something deliberate.
+Cleansers do more than wash away the day — they mark the true beginning of glow care.
 The right cleanser in skincare respects the skin’s barrier, preps it for the glow to come, and never leaves it feeling tight or stripped.
 It’s how glow routines begin on the right note: calm, clean, and receptive.

 What does a cleanser do in a glow-focused skincare routine?

 A cleanser removes impurities, excess oil, and residue from the skin — but in a glow-focused routine, it also sets the stage for everything that follows.
-The right cleanser supports a balanced base, helping your next steps layer smoothly without disrupting the skin’s natural rhythm.
+The right cleanser supports a balanced base, helping your next steps layer smoothly.

 Do I need to double cleanse for glowing skin?

 Not always — but it can help.
-Double cleansing typically involves using an oil-based cleanser first to dissolve sunscreen or makeup, followed by a water-based cleanser to purify the skin.
+Double cleansing typically involves using an oil-based cleanser first to dissolve sunscreen or makeup, followed by a water-based cleanser to complete your cleansing ritual.
 This method is especially helpful at night if you’re wearing SPF or long-wear makeup, offering a more complete refresh before moving into the rest of your glow-focused routine.

 Should my cleanser be hydrating or exfoliating?